airladon/FigureOne/docs/tutorials/draw/draw.md

 });
 ```

 Both ways create the same element.
-The first way is more programatic and especially useful when extending shape creation classes.
-In comparison, the second way can allow you to layout an entire figure in a single object that is compatible with JSON.
+The first way is especially useful when extending shape creation classes, or creating elements dynamically.
+The second way can allow you to layout an entire figure in a single object that is compatible with JSON.
 This means it is relatively straight forward to share figure elements between projects.
-When using code folding in an IDE, the second way also makes it easy to work with figures with many elements.
+When using code folding in an IDE, the second way also makes it easy to work with a figure's with many elements by hiding elements that aren't being worked on.

 For most of the API reference, the second way will be used.

 ### Built-in Shapes

-There are several built in shape methods that can be used to create complex figures:
+There are several built in primitive shape methods that can be used to create complex figures:
 * <a href="#obj_line">line</a>
 * <a href="#obj_polyline">polyline</a>
+* <a href="#obj_arrow">arrow</a>
 * <a href="#obj_triangle">triangle</a>
 * <a href="#obj_rectangle">rectangle</a>
+* <a href="#obj_ellipse">ellipse</a>
 * <a href="#obj_polygon">polygon</a>
+* <a href="#obj_star">star</a>
+* <a href="#obj_grid">grid</a>

 ### Drawing a generic shape

 While there are several built-in shapes such as polygons, rectangles and polylines in FigureOne, there is also a 'generic' method that will allow creation of any shape.
+In fact, all the built in shapes use this generic method themselves.

 To use the generic method however, it is important to understand how WebGL uses triangles to create shapes.

-Any shape can be quantized into triangles.
+Any shape approximated with triangles.
 For instance, the figure below shows a rectangle broken into two triangles with vertices labeled.

 <p style="text-align: center"><img src="./tutorials/draw/rect.png"></p>